alchymy/Astrolab/README.md

 # Astrolab
 --------------------------------------------------------------------------
-CHANGES FOR ASTROLAB DEVELOPMENT RELEASE v1.070_20180509
+CHANGES FOR ASTROLAB DEVELOPMENT RELEASE v1.071_20180530
 --------------------------------------------------------------------------

 This release brings a few new features and fixes:

 - Fixed: Utility Pages renamed to be consistent
 - Added: References added to cPTable001 Periodic Table data
+- Added: cConst005Info.html - information on constants sources

 --------------------------------------------------------------------------